-The average settlement for a child who has been in a car accident is unclear.
-Such settlements are not always available to the public.
-Therefore, you cannot know for certain the value of the average settlement.
+The average settlement for a child in a Fort Lauderdale car accident is unclear.
+Such settlements are only sometimes available to the public.
+Therefore, you must find out for certain the value of the average settlement.

 With that said, a child victim may be entitled to fair compensation.
 Their losses may be similar to adults who suffer injuries in a car accident.

 Losses that a Child May Receive Compensation For

 Children and infants may receive coverage for any losses from a car accident.
 The following types of losses may apply to a child victim.

 Trauma from a car accident can affect children in serious ways.
 Pain and suffering may cover: